fpsthirty/poe2-lootfilter/README.md

 🧾 **Instruction:**
 1. Open link of current release: [releases/latest](https://github.com/fpsthirty/poe2-lootfilter/releases/latest)
 2. Scroll down to the "Assets"-section and click on the file name `NvrSnk+fps30_caster.filter` to download it.
-3. Paste this file into the following folder: `%userprofile%/Documents/My Games/Path of Exile 2` *(you can paste this correct link into File Explorer)*
+3. Move this file into the following folder: `%userprofile%/Documents/My Games/Path of Exile 2` *(you can paste this correct link into File Explorer)*
 4. Turn on filter in the game settings : `Escape` -> Options -> Game -> select the filter from the Dropdown box of "Item Filter" section — name of lootfilter will be **white** color.

 > [!WARNING]